6 Ukrainians die, dozens injured in bus crash in Poland | Business

 The accident occurred around midnight on the A4 motorway near the town of Jaroslaw, which is in southeastern Poland near the border with Ukraine.

-TNV24, a private all-news station, reported that the bus had a Ukrainian license plate and was travelling with 57 Ukrainian citizens, including two drivers.
+TNV24, a private all-news station, reported that the bus had a Ukrainian license plate and was traveling with 57 Ukrainian citizens, including two drivers, who were traveling from Poland to Ukraine.

-Ukrainians travel for work to Poland, a European Union state on Ukraine's western border.
-Ukrainians fill gaps in the labour market in Poland, which has experienced fast economic growth in recent years.
+Many Ukrainians travel regularly for work to Poland, a European Union state on Ukraine's western border.
+Ukrainians fill gaps in the labor market in Poland, which has experienced fast economic growth in recent years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)